Draft Programme: Subject to change

 A look at the different courses and qualifications available to help you develop as a manager.
 Graduates of different courses will be joined by members of the examination board for the CVPM to share their experiences and help you decide which route is best for you.

 Stream A: Profitable Practice

 Profitability: A Whole Team Approach

 What are the profit centres within your practice?
 Do you know the break-even point for your operating theatre, your preventative health consultation, your nurse consultation etc.?
 How do you build and develop your team to advance the full value of your business?
-In this session, Nick Steele from Zoetis, will explain the how and why of focusing strategy on the different profit centres within the business to advance quality veterinary care, client compliance, team productivity and profitability.
+In this session, Lynn McKeown from Zoetis, will explain the how and why of focusing strategy on the different profit centres within the business to advance quality veterinary care, client compliance, team productivity and profitability.

 Projecting your Financial Future

 Mark Harwood, Hazlewoods

 Can you interrogate your financials to anticipate and develop a strategy for the future?
 What do you need to consider?
 How do you produce a realistic budget?
 Mark Harwood, a Partner with Hazlewoods, works solely with veterinary practices, supporting the business and their owners with their finances.
 He will explain how managers and owners in veterinary practice can use the information available within year end and management accounts to monitor trends in practice profitability, efficiency and liquidity.
 Combining these trends with tools such as cost-benefit analysis, Mark will equip delegates to prioritise and direct sensible budgeting for the future.